jason-neal/eniric/docs/source/installation.rst

     ps_download_eniric_data.ps1

 This includes an atmospheric transmission spectrum, located at ``data/atmos/Average_TAPAS_2014.dat``, which can be used for spectral masking.

+..
+Note:: This is to keep the size of the git repository small.

 Testing
 -------
 To test ``eniric`` is installed try